fly-apps/nats-cluster/README.md

 NATS is an open source messaging backend you can use for everything from chat applications to infrastructure events.

 This is an example application that runs multiple NATS servers on Fly.io.
-It creates a mesh ofNATS servers that communicate over a private, encrypted IPv6 network.
+It creates a mesh of NATS servers that communicate over a private, encrypted IPv6 network.

 When you point clients at this app, Fly routes them to the closest available server.
-A client in Chicago will connect to a Chicago basedNATS server, a client in Australia will connect to a server running in Sydney.
-Messages are accepted "at the edge", traverse the Fly private network, and are delivered :from the edge".
+A client in Chicago will connect to a Chicago based NATS server, a client in Australia will connect to a server running in Sydney.
+Messages are accepted "at the edge", traverse the Fly private network, and are delivered "from the edge".

 ## Setup